Additional menu

 Who should buy prenatal vitamins?

 Since a prenatal vitamin is specifically formulated for women who are pregnant, it seems pretty obvious who the target market is for this supplement.
-However, there are a few subtleties worth considering.
+However, there are a few additional categories to be aware of.

 As you might imagine, optimal levels of vitamins and minerals in your body translate directly to optimal levels of vitamins and minerals into your breast milk.
 So, prenatal vitamins are not just for women who are currently pregnant.